Welcome to the BRAND NEW WORLD of Toyota IFS Rock Crawling

-If you are partial to 4.75" backspace wheels, then you could try using simple 1/4" spacers to test for wheel-to-knuckle clearance.
-These are available by many manufactures and can be had for $9 on Amazon.
+If you are partial to 4.75" backspace wheels, then you could try using 1/4" spacers with Extended Thread (ET) lug nuts to test for wheel-to-knuckle clearance.
+These are available by many manufactures, Amazon examples: 1/4" spacers & ET lug nuts.
 We tested these exact spacers on our V2 prototype and had no problems.

 RCLT HD's steering geometry requires a minimum wheel diameter of 17-inch.
 Therefore, 15- & 16-inch wheels are not compatible.